 Cigna modified MM 0099 for preterm labor and premature rupture of membranes testing, effective September 26, 2025.
-Here's what changes for billing teams.
+Here's what billing teams need to do.

 Quick-Reference Table